Additive processes on the real line and Loewner chains: Free and boolean convolution hemigroups

-To discuss continuity of the bijections, we fix a sequence $\{T_j\}_{j\ge1} \subset I$ with $T_j\uparrow \sup I$ and a metric $\rho$ on $\prob$ compatible with weak convergence.
+\if0 To discuss continuity of the bijections, we fix a sequence $\{T_j\}_{j\ge1} \subset I$ with $T_j\uparrow \sup I$ and a metric $\rho$ on $\prob$ compatible with weak convergence.
 We consider the metric $\rho^*$ on $C(I^2_{\le}; \prob)$ defined by

-As in our previous paper \cite[Corollary~2.2]{HHM23+}, the (sequential) convergence in this metric topology is equivalent to the convergence described in \eqref{eq:luwc_intro}, which we have been considering throughout this paper.
+As in Corollary~\ref{cor:metrizability}~\eqref{i:luwc_metrizability}, this metric is compatible with the convergence \eqref{eq:luwc_intro}, which we have been considering throughout this paper.
 Therefore, as a consequence of Theorems \ref{th:conv_classical}, \ref{th:luc_boole}, and \ref{thm:free}, our bijection between the sets of $\ast$-, $\boxplus$- and $\uplus$-CHs is homeomorphic with respect to the relative topologies on these sets induced by the metric $\rho^*$.

 Recall that we have formulated in Theorem \ref{th:conv_monotone_intro} and Corollary \ref{cor:conv} the homeomorphic property of our bijection between the sets of $\ast$- and $\rhd$-CHs that both have finite second moment.
-In view of Remark~\ref{re:reduced_free}, it is now clear that we can incorporate analogous statements for $\boxplus$- and $\uplus$-CHs into those propositions, assuming of course that they also have finite second moment.
+In view of Remark~\ref{re:reduced_free}, it is now clear that we can incorporate analogous statements for $\boxplus$- and $\uplus$-CHs into those propositions, assuming of course that they also have finite second moment. \fi